-Brian Weeden is the Technical Advisor for Secure World Foundation and has 14 years of professional experience in the national and international space security arena.
-His wealth of technical knowledge and expertise has established him as a thought leader for providing critical analysis that supports development of space policy on a global scale.
+Brian Weeden is the Technical Advisor for Secure World Foundation and has 16 years of professional experience in space operations and policy.
+His wealth of technical knowledge and expertise allow him to provide critical analysis that supports development of space policy.

-Prior to joining the Foundation, Mr. Weeden served 9 years on active duty as an officer in the United States Air Force working in space and intercontinental ballistic missile (ICBM) operations.
-As part of U.S. Strategic Command's Joint Space Operations Center (JSpOC), Captain Weeden directed the orbital analyst training program and developed tactics, techniques and procedures for improving space situational awareness.
+Prior to joining SWF, Mr. Weeden served nine years on active duty as an officer in the United States Air Force working in space and intercontinental ballistic missile (ICBM) operations.
+As part of U.S. Strategic Command's Joint Space Operations Center (JSpOC), Mr. Weeden directed the orbital analyst training program and developed tactics, techniques and procedures for improving space situational awareness.

-Mr. Weeden holds a Bachelor of Science (B.S.) degree in Electrical Engineering from Clarkson University, a Masters of Science (M.S) degree in Space Studies from the University of North Dakota, and is also a graduate of the International Space University Space Studies Program (2007, Beijing).
+Mr. Weeden holds a Bachelor of Science Degree in Electrical Engineering from Clarkson University, a Master of Science Degree in Space Studies from the University of North Dakota, and is also a graduate of the International Space University Space Studies Program (2007, Beijing).
 He is currently a Doctoral Candidate in Public Policy and Public Administration at George Washington University in the field of Science and Technology Policy.